What Are the Benefits of Local SEO?

 As a small business, every minute you spend dealing with unqualified leads or people who aren’t likely to make a purchase or book a service is money lost.

-Local SEO can help weed out irrelevant traffic and remove those time saps which prevent your business from running efficiently, helping ensure your business is only visible to search users in your local area.
+Local SEO can help weed out irrelevant traffic and remove time-wasters that prevent your business from running efficiently, helping ensure your business is only visible to search users in your local area.

-With 59% of search users turning to Google to research a purchase they plan to make in-store, this can be a significant advantage as it allows you to focus your resources on those customers most likely to convert.
+With 72% of consumers using Google to search for local business information, this can be a significant advantage as it allows you to focus your resources on those customers most likely to convert.

 5. More Calls and Visits from Maps Users

-Optimizing your Google Business Profile can lead to enhanced visibility on Google Maps.
-This, in turn, can lead to more calls and more in-person visits, since Google Maps was specifically designed to help users find local services and plan their journeys.
+Optimizing your Google Business Profile can enhance your visibility on Google Maps.
+This, in turn, can lead to more calls and in-person visits since Google Maps was specifically designed to help users find local services and plan their journeys.

 Google Maps is populated using information that Google gleans from Business Profiles, so any Google Business Profile optimization you carry out will directly aid your Maps visibility, increasing your number of calls and in-person visits.